John Napier

-John Napier of Merchiston (/ˈneɪpiər/ NAY-pee-ər; Latinized as Ioannes Neper; 1 February 1550 – 4 April 1617), nicknamed Marvellous Merchiston, was a Scottish landowner known as a mathematician, physicist, and astronomer.
+John Napier of Merchiston (/ˈneɪpi.ər/ NAY-pee-ər; Latinized as Ioannes Neper; 1 February 1550 – 4 April 1617), nicknamed Marvellous Merchiston, was a Scottish landowner known as a mathematician, physicist and astronomer.
 He was the 8th Laird of Merchiston.
 Napier is best known as the discoverer of logarithms.
-He also invented the "Napier's bones" calculating device and popularised the use of the decimal point in arithmetic.
+He also invented the Napier's bones calculating device and popularised the use of the decimal point in arithmetic.

 Napier's birthplace, Merchiston Tower in Edinburgh, is now part of the facilities of Edinburgh Napier University.
 There is a memorial to him at St Cuthbert's Parish Church at the west end of Princes Street Gardens in Edinburgh.

 Life

-Napier's father was Sir Archibald Napier of Merchiston Castle, and his mother was Janet Bothwell, daughter of the politician and judge Francis Bothwell, and a sister of Adam Bothwell who became the Bishop of Orkney.
+Napier's father was Sir Archibald Napier of Merchiston Castle and his mother was Janet Bothwell, daughter of the politician and judge Francis Bothwell, and a sister of Adam Bothwell who became the Bishop of Orkney.
 Archibald Napier was 16 years old when John Napier was born.